kalpanagl/main/Data Engineering.md

 ### <a name="High-concurrency"></a>High concurrency in pipelines
 **High concurrency in pipelines:2024-09-24T18:30:00Z**

+In addition to high concurrency in notebooks, we will also enable high concurrency in pipelines.
+This capability will allow you to run multiple notebooks in a pipeline with a single session.

 ### <a name="Schema-support"></a>Schema support for Lakehouse
 **Schema support for Lakehouse:2024-08-06T18:30:00Z**

+The lakehouse will support 3-part naming convention.
+It enables you to add schemas to your lakehouses, which is consistent with the current warehouse experience.